aschult5/actiontime/README.md

   * Some experimenting was done with using a channel instead, but initial benchmarks showed that the RWMutex solution generally outperformed.
 More testing is needed.
 * `actiontime.statsImpl` exists to separate the interface from its implementation.
 This reduces `actiontime.Stats` to a simple message transcoder and input validator.
 *  testgenerator.py was written before I discovered how easy it is to write test tables in Go.
 Under the same circumstances, I would choose the test tables next time.
 Benchmarks were written as tables.
+  * Test tables would eliminate the usefulness of testgenerator and likely testrunner
 *  statsWrapper was written to offer a common test interface between Stats and statsImpl, which allows the same test cases to be run against each.
   * Ideally I would unit test each method independently, using mocked dependencies to simulate behavior, and then integrate test against the exported methods.
 However, I have limited time and nothing to integrate.
   * Having proper unit tests and integration tests would eliminate the usefulness of statsWrapper